J0anSantos/IBM-Training-Repo/README.md

 ## Editing the file.

-Its a markdown file in this repository.
+Its a markdown file in this repository